vishalsadarao111-maker/amachecollage-demo/README.md

 # amachecollage-demo
-This is my first git repo
+This is my first git repository
+Author:-Vishal Sadarao